UW-CSSS-564/assignment-2017-3-public/README.md

 from different distributions.
 Suppose *X* is distributed Student-t with degrees of freedom *ν*, location *μ*, and scale *σ*, *X* ∼ *t*<sub>*ν*</sub>(*μ*, *σ*).
- Samples from *Y* can be drawn by
+ Samples from *X* can be drawn by
 *x*<sub>*i*</sub> ∼ *N*(*μ*, *λ*<sub>*i*</sub><sup>2</sup>*γ*<sup>2</sup>)
  If the local variance parameters are distributed inverse-gamma 1/*λ*<sup>2</sup> ∼ Gamma(*ν*/2, *ν*/2).

-Many distributions used in regression shrinkage: Double Exponential (Laplace), and Hierarchical Shrinkage (Horseshoe), have this representation.
+Many distributions used in regression shrinkage, such as the Double Exponential (Laplace) and Hierarchical Shrinkage (Horseshoe), have this representation.

 You can draw a sample from this: